-- f.
+endix I: Financial Accountability I-3: Payment (6 of 7) f.
 Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
-Select one: - Providers receive and retain 100 percent of the amount claimed to CMS for waiver services. - Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the State.
+Section 1903(a)(1) provides that Federal matching funds are only expenditures made by states for services under the approved waiver.
+Select one: available for Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated pays ment.
+Specify whether the monthly capitated payment to managed care entities is reduced or returned d in part to the state.